 Increasingly, remote and hybrid work environments are becoming the norm as more companies embrace once temporary work-from-home policies as a permanent change.
 While the benefits are clear — boosted morale, minimized overhead expenses and increased productivity, just to name a few — there are still several challenges leaders will need to address.
 One of the most pressing?
 Finding a way to create a company culture and showing your thanks for your employees when you’re no longer interacting in person.

+Need some ideas for employee appreciation?
 Learn how you can stay connected with your team and show your appreciation for everything they do even when you’re far farther than a cubicle or hallway away.

 After being in a global pandemic for almost two years, frontline and public sector workers such as food service professionals, teachers and health care workers are under more strain than ever.
 At the same time, organizations in almost every industry are downsizing and restructuring, with fewer resources available to support a burned-out workforce.